Reizeron/R0_Lorescape/Topics/Factions/Direnni.md

 >*;nobility view on Direnni: their politics and symbols?*

 >[!dialogue] Class;Merchant Author;R-Zero
 >Direnni are a powerful High Elven merchant clan deriving their wealth from banking, shipping and the ever lucrative adamantium mining.
-They readily invest into large-scale ventures like the East Empire Company's expansion into Vvardenfell, but also engage in patronage, charity and cofinancing public works through the Imperial Building Commissions.
+They readily invest into large-scale ventures like the [[East Empire Company]]'s expansion into Vvardenfell, but also engage in patronage, charity and cofinancing public works through the Imperial Building Commissions.
 >*;Merchant view on Direnni: their economy*

 >[!dialogue] Class;Agent Author;R-Zero